oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 A Request to an endpoint supporting the server-provided nonce MUST include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type OPTIONS (without payload) to actively request a nonce.
 The server answers with an HTTP Response with status code 200 without body, but sets the header field `attestation-nonce` to the nonce.

-The client MUST use this nonce in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).
+The client MUST use this nonce in the OAuth-Attestation-PoP as defined in [](#client-attestation-pop-jwt).

 The following is a non-normative example of a request: